Miray Cin: Germany

 Cin played in four matches for the Germany U15 team scoring a goal between 2015 and 2016, and two matches for the Germany U16 team in 2016.
-End February 2018, she was called up to the Germany U17 team, and appeared also in seven games of the Germany U17 team.
+At the end of February 2018, she was called up to the Germany U17 team, and appeared also in seven games of the Germany U17 team.

 Turkey

 She was called up to the Turkey national team by September 2021.
 She internationally debuted in the 2023 FIFA World Cup qualification – UEFA Group H match against Portugal on 16 September 2021.
 She played in the international friendly match against Ukraine, Later, she took part at the matches against the Bulgarian and Serbian national teams in the 2023 World Cup qualification tournament.